 Who being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a servant, and coming in the likeness of men.
 And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross.
 Philippians 2:6–8

 During the Old Testament, anytime God appeared to man He would have to tell those He was speaking to, to “fear not”.
 Through Jesus, anybody could walk right up to God Himself, shake his hand, walk right on by, or spit on Him.
 The humiliation God has gone through to relate with us and reveal His love for us is staggering to comprehend.

 As much as we want God to reveal Himself in a big way, through signs and wonders, we should remember “The Big Picture”.
-Our God wants genuine love from us because of who He is, not because of what He can do or how powerful He is.
-It is really to our advantage that God limits the physical revelation of Himself so that we might choose Him as a person and not His power or abilities.
+Our God wants genuine love from us because of who He is, not because of how powerful He is.
+It is really to our advantage that God limits the physical revelation of Himself so that we might choose Him as a person and not His power.
 It is as we embrace the characteristics of God will we be prepared to meet Him face to face.